henicorhina/spatial_analysis/README.md

 - --sim: enter 'y' to simulate data, or 'n' to skip
 - --m: enter 'f' to perform a full mantel test, 'p' to perform a partial mantel test, or 'n' to skip

-Note: if you are running a full mantel test, you only need two input data files, a 'gen' and a 'geo' file. for the partial mantel test, you need a third input file with a name that starts with 'control'
+Note: if you are running a full mantel test, you only need two input data files, a 'gen' and a 'geo' file.
+For the partial mantel test, you need a third input file with a name that starts with 'control'.
+Example input files are provided in the spatial_analysis repository.

-Example of input commands:
+Example of input commands for Linux:

 ```
 python spatial_analysis.py --in_dir /Users/home/spatial_analysis/ --out_dir /Users/home/spatial_analysis/results/ --sim n --m p